 Bathrooms are decorated in soft-grey tiling with a suede-like softness, and there is a lavish array of L'Occitane toiletries.
 Spagna, Carrozze and Condotti have bathtubs and handheld rainfall showers, while Frattina and Babuino have rainfall showers (no bathtubs).
 The Junior Suite has a really luxurious bathroom with a Turkish hammam.

-Just around the corner is Crossing Corso Apartment, it's in a separate building but is still moments from the Spanish Steps.
+Just around the corner is Crossing Corso Apartment (a 2-minute walk away), set in a separate building but is only moments from the Spanish Steps.
 Guests get a fully equipped 1-bed apartment with 2 showers rooms, a living-dining area (with sofabed), a kitchen and a galleried snug.
 And thanks to the great concierge service, you can have as much or as little assistance as you like.